ecotoneframework/ecotone/README.md

 - presend interceptor.
 So it can be called before sending to channel
 - amqp add possibility to define point to point or publish subscribe amqp backend channel
 - possibility to order event handler
+- gateway and endpoint same parameter converters?
+Check how it's handled in java